-Once launched in Azure, please connect to the instance via an SSH client using the azureuser with the key pair associated at launch.
+Once launched in the Azure Console, please connect to the instance via an SSH client using the azureuser with the key pair associated at launch.
 Once connected as the azureuser, you will be able to sudo to the root user by issuing the below command.